Best Ultrasonic Denture Cleaner Machine Options

 InvisiClean Professional Ultrasonic Cleaner

 This professional quality cleaner comes with a large 27-ounce (800ml) stainless steel tank.
-Other great features include a built-in cooling fan, easy touch controls, and a design for durability.
+Other great features include a built-in cooling fan, easy-touch controls, and a design for durability.
 The dual ultrasonic transducers ensure twice the cleaning power and work well with just water or with a couple of drops of dish soap in the water.
 There are preset settings for quick to long cleaning cycles and the removable lid makes this product easy to use.
 It will clean much more than just dentures.

 Sonic Cordless Portable Denture Cleaning Machine

-This product provides sonic vibrations up to 5,800 waves per minute for a professional-looking clean at a fraction of the price.
+This product provides sonic vibrations of up to 5,800 waves per minute for a professional-looking clean at a fraction of the price.
 It is perfect for cleaning many items including coins, jewelry, dentures, retainers, aligners, and much more.
 The compact design means this ultrasonic cleaner takes up little space and is easy to take traveling.

 Ultrasonic Denture Cleaner Machine Features